Hannah-Sten/TeXiFy-IDEA/README.md

 * But some standard LaTeX commands are available in the LaTeX menu.
 * Pay attention to squiggles (wavey lines) under text you typed, they indicate that something is wrong.
 Hovering over it gives extra information.
 In some cases, a ready-made fix is waiting to be applied: hit the lightbulb that appears on the left, or hit <kbd>Alt</kbd>+<kbd>Enter</kbd> to view and apply it.
 A quick overview of useful shortcuts is [below](#installation-shortcuts-overview).
 * If your LaTeX indentation (the number of spaces that is in front of each line) looks messy, try to reformat with <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>L</kbd>.
+* This plugin contains an Equation Preview, which lets you preview equations without having to compile the entire document.
+It does however require other software, for which you can find installation instructions [below](#equation-preview).
 * If you are searching how a particular symbol has to be written in LaTeX, the [Detexify](http://detexify.kirelabs.org/classify.html) tool can probably help you.
 Just draw your symbol in the `draw here` box and the command will be listed on the right.
 * If you want a proper explanation of what LaTeX and its philosophy is about, read the [Not So Short Introduction To LaTeX2e](http://ctan.cs.uu.nl/info/lshort/english/lshort.pdf).